dongminlee94/terraform-cloud/README.md

 }
 ```

-Set up a range of AWS resources, starting with IAM roles, VPC for networking, and Security Groups (SG). **For security, ensure only your IP can access the resources by setting the `sg_my_ip` variable in your Security Group configuration.** To obtain your personal IP address, please refer to [findIP](https://www.findip.kr/). **You can modify this by referring to the [AWS Security Group configuration](src/aws/env/sg/main.tf#L6).** Once you've set your IP configuration, follow these steps:
+Set up a range of AWS resources, starting with IAM roles, VPC for networking, and Security Groups (SG). **For security, ensure only your IP can access the resources by setting the `sg_my_ip` variable in your Security Group configuration.
+You can modify this by referring to the [AWS Security Group configuration](src/aws/env/sg/main.tf#L6).** To obtain your personal IP address, please refer to [findIP](https://www.findip.kr/).
+Once you've set your IP configuration, follow these steps:

 ```bash
 # IAM